astorfi/TensorFlow-World-Resources/docs/source/intro/intro.rst

 ====================================

 The written and visual resources have been split.
-Moreover, As one can search in the documetation, the number of categories might look to be too much.
-For finding the most relevent resources, please at first look through the general resourses.
+Moreover, As one can search in the documentation, the number of categories might look to be too much.
+For finding the most relevant resources, please at first look through the general resources.